zenoss/zenoss-go-sdk/health/README.md

 ### Component Health

-Lives in health/targer package.
+Lives in health/component package.
 It is a final look of component's health data.
 Right now it has such fields:
 * ComponentID
 * ComponentType
+* TargetID
 * Healthy - health status of the component
 * Heartbeat - object with two values: Enabled, Beats.
 Enabled shows you whether you described that you want to collect heartbeat info.
 Beats will be true if we received heartbeat info during last cycle.
 * Counters - map of all (default and total) counters with their values